Do Termites Fly? 17 Frequently Asked Questions About Flying Termites

 The color of termite wings is either white or translucent.
 They have 2 pairs of wings, and both pairs are of the same size.

 Flying termites are a warning sign of potential damage to property.
+Termites cause structural damage to properties and thereby making the wooden structure bend and blister.
 Termite colonies usually mature in about three to six years and produce alates.
 During this time, the termite workers feed on wood to cause costly damage to your home or property.
-The worker stage termites eat the soft interior portions of the wood, leaving the outer shell intact, because of which, it may take a while before the damage reveals itself in the form of cracks, mud tubes, or collapse of the building’s wood.
+The worker stage termites eat the soft interior portions of the wood, leaving the outer shell intact, because of this, it may take a while before the damage reveals itself in the form of cracks, mud tubes, or collapse of the building’s wood.

 Termites swarm to breed and start new colonies that mark the beginning of the termite life cycle.